Layering your K-12 campus safety management and cybersecurity tools provides the most complete coverage

 - A student submits a homework assignment that requires writing an essay.
 The story seems to be about the student being in an abusive dating relationship.
 Before the teacher has a chance to read the essay, a relationship manager reads the essay and flags it for review by a school counselor, who then reaches out to the student and her parents to provide help.
 The school also contacts the parents of the suspected abuser, who attends the same high school.

-- A small group of students was involved some off-campus criminal activity and they bragged about it to friends.
+- A small group of students were in involved some off-campus criminal activity and they bragged about it to friends.
 People shared the stories of the criminal behavior over email.
 Keywords in the messages led the safety management solution to alert a resource officer, who read the email messages and then notified law enforcement.

 Limitations of a K-12 Campus Safety Management Solution

 The limitations vary greatly by product.
 Some of these solutions only work with school-sanctioned products such as Office 365, Google G Suite or Canvas LMS, or they only review posts to public social media sites.
-Students can still use private or direct messaging applications, apps with tight security settings, or non-school-provided social media and mobile applications to share their objectionable content, discuss their malicious or harmful intentions, or conduct their cyber bullying.
+Students can still use private or direct messaging applications, apps with tight security settings, or non-school-provided social media and mobile applications to share their objectionable content, discuss their malicious or harmful intentions, or conduct their cyberbullying.

 Tech buyers should thoroughly investigate a solution’s capabilities as well as which platforms and applications it works with.
 It’s important to understand what a solution doesn’t do, and what platforms and applications it doesn’t work with, as the excluded platforms and apps might be the ones that children are most likely to use to communicate with each other.